Yamato-Security/hayabusa/README.md

 * Rule level tuning.
 * Create a list of unique pivot keywords to quickly identify abnormal users, hostnames, processes, etc... as well as correlate events.
 * Output all fields for more thorough investigations.
+* Successful and failed user logon summary.

 # Planned Features

 * Enterprise-wide hunting on all endpoints.
 * MITRE ATT&CK heatmap generation.
-* User logon and failed logon summary.

 # Downloads